iamprogrammerlk/browncrown/readme.md

 [opera]: https://www.opera.com/
 [brave]: https://brave.com/

+- ✅ Tested/Supported

+- ☑️ Should work in theory

+- 🔴 Not Tested

 > [!NOTE]
 >
 > ### This theme uses Manifest V3 to ensure compatibility with the latest Chromium extension standards.